The Man of Law's Tale: Synopsis

 (References here are to line numbers in the Man of Law's Tale (MLT) and Confessio Amantis (CA).)

 Constance (in Chaucer, "Custance") is the daughter of the emperor in Rome.
 Syrian merchants report her great beauty to the Sultan.
 A marriage contract is negotiated by her father which requires the Sultan and his subjects to convert to Christianity.
 (MLT 134–245; CA II.587–639.)

 The Sultan's mother, enraged that her son would turn his back on Islam, connives to prevent this by massacring her son and the wedding party and having Constance set adrift on the sea.
 (MLT 386–504; CA II.665–715.)
 Constance's adventures and trials continue after she is shipwrecked on the Northumberland coast.
 The validity of her Christian faith is proved by two miracles.
 Her companion Hermengyld heals a blind man.
 (MLT 547–574; CA II.759–775.)
 A wicked knight who wishes to seduce Constance murders Hermengyld and attempts to frame Constance using the bloody dagger.
 He perjures himself and is mysteriously struck dead.
 (MLT 582–686; CA II.792–885.)
-Northumberland is a nominally pagan country where the King, Alla (based on Chaucer's understanding of the historical Ælla of Deira) converted to Christianity after learning of the two miracles.
+Northumberland is a pagan country where the King, Alla (based on Chaucer's understanding of the historical Ælla of Deira) converted to Christianity after learning of the two miracles.
 Alla's evil mother intercepts and falsifies letters between the Alla and his constable, which results in Constance's being banished.
 (MLT 386–875; CA II.665–1036.)

 Constance is forced to go to sea again and encounters one final antagonist.
 She runs aground in Spain; a would-be rapist (named "Thelous" in CA) boards her ship but mysteriously falls overboard.
 (MLT 911–945; CA II.1090–1122.)
 She is found by a senator of Rome, who is returning from a mission to Barberie (Syria) where he had revenged the slaughter of Christians by the Sultan's mother.
 (MLT 953ff; CA II.1179ff.)
 The senator takes Constance (and her child) back to Italy to serve as his household servant.
 King Alla, still heartbroken over the loss of Constance, goes to Rome on a pilgrimage, and by luck finds Constance.
 The couple returns to Northumberland.
 Alla dies a year later, Constance returns to Rome, and their son becomes the Emperor of Rome.
 (MLT 876–1150; CA II.1077–1612.)